ucan-wg/invocation/README.md

 A core part of UCAN's design is interacting with the wider, non-UCAN world.
 Many resources are open to anyone to access, such as unauthenticated web endpoints.
 Unlike UCAN-controlled resources, an invocation on public resources is both possible, and a hard required for initiating flow (e.g. signup).
 These cases typically involve a reference passed out of band (such as a web link).
 Due to [designation without authorization], knowing the URI of a public resource is often sufficient for interacting with it.
 In these cases, the Executor MAY accept Invocations without having a "closed-loop" proof chain , but this SHOULD NOT be the default behaviour.

+## 1.5 Promise Pipelining

+[UCAN Promise] extends UCAN Invocation with [distributed promise pipelines].
+Promises are helpful in a wide variety of situations for efficiency and convenience.
+Implementing [UCAN Promise]s is RECOMMENDED.

 # 2 Concepts

 ## 2.1 Roles